lugoga/masumbuko/content/resume.md

 **Designing graphic**:  Design graphics and typeset books

 **Blogger**: blog about coding using python, Matlab and R programming languages for data sciences and analysis.
-The blog is found at this link www.semba-blog.netlify.app
+The blog is found at this [link](https://semba-blog.netlify.app/)

 **Reviewer**: PLOSONE